wallashss/node/README.md

 - [Node.js](https://nodejs.org)

-Optionally, this project can be [build and run in Docker](https://github.com/filipecorrea/node/wiki/Build-and-Run-in-Docker).
+Optionally, this application and all the different tests can be [build and run in Docker](https://github.com/filipecorrea/node/wiki/Build-and-Run-in-Docker).

 ## Setup